dotabuff/manta/README.md

 If you're interested in parsing current Dota 2 replays (which are played on the Source 1 game engine), take a look at [Yasha](https://github.com/dotabuff/yasha).

-*Source 2 Status:* The Dota 2 Source 2 client has not yet been released.
+*Source 2 Status:* The Dota 2 Source 2 client has been released as a beta

 *Manta Status:* Manta is currently incomplete and unusable.